Smart meter data via API in Austria

 Do I need a separate consent for each meter?

 Yes.
-Consent applies per metering point and is confirmed by the respective meter holder in their grid operator's portal.
+Consent applies per metering point.
+In the online process, the respective meter holder confirms it in the grid operator's portal.
 The API triggers the consent process; the confirmation itself stays with the customer.

 How current is the data through the API?